sanketnbajad/website/content/home/skills.md

 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 110  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 23 # Order that this section will appear.

-title = ""
+#title = "Geophysical Signal Processing and Imaging Group"
-subtitle = ""
+subtitle = "My research seeks simple, reliable, and flexible signal models that improve over their predecessors in the following disciplines."

 # Showcase personal skills or business features.
 #